metabase/metabase/docs/operations-guide/environment-variables.md

 Type: integer<br>
 Default: _"FIX ME"_

-Maximum number of requests to be queued, when all threads are busy.
+Maximum number of requests to be queued when all threads are busy.

 #### `MB_JETTY_MAXTHREADS`